VebOpem/rio_assignment2/README.md

     (Link to the text: https://jonimitchell.com/music/song.cfm?id=296)

 # SoC
+Soc - What is it?
+Soc (Separation of concern) is a design principle for sepaarating code into distinct sections such that each section addresses a separate concern.

 The project splits the SoC's into colors, interaction, layout and typography

 # BEM
 BEM - What is it?